Larry Talbot: Abbott and Costello Meet Frankenstein (1948)

-This film is the final appearance of the character in the original Universal Monsters cycle.
+The comedy horror film Abbott and Costello Meet Frankenstein is the final appearance of the character in the original Universal Monsters cycle.

 Chick Young (Bud Abbott) and Wilbur Grey (Lou Costello) work as railway baggage-clerks who deliver two crates to McDougal's House of Horrors museum.
 The crates contain "the remains of the original Count Dracula" (Bela Lugosi) and "the body of the Frankenstein Monster" (Glenn Strange).
 The monsters revive and go to the castle of Dr. Sandra Mornay, who has studied Dr. Frankenstein's notebooks, and is part of Dracula's scheme to replace the Monster's brain with Wilbur's.
-Joan Raymond (Jane Randolph) is secretly working for the insurance company that is processing McDougal's claim regarding the missing contents of the crates, and hopes Wilbur will lead her to the missing 'exhibits'.
+Joan Raymond (Jane Randolph) is secretly working for the insurance company that is processing McDougal's claim regarding the missing contents of the crates and hopes Wilbur will lead her to the missing 'exhibits'.

-Larry Talbot (Lon Chaney, Jr.) has tracked Dracula and the Monster to the area and asks Chick and Wilbur to help him destroy them.
+Larry Talbot (Lon Chaney Jr.) has tracked Dracula and the Monster to the area and asks Chick and Wilbur to help him destroy them.
 That night the moon is full, and Talbot insists that he be locked in his room.
 The following night, at Sandra's castle, Wilbur encounters Dracula and the Monster, but escapes.
 Later, Sandra admits to Dracula that she has put the experiment on hold.
 Dracula bites her in the throat.
 Talbot and McDougal arrive unexpectedly, but Dracula deflects Talbot's accusations, making Talbot appear disturbed.
 While Dracula is with Joan, Talbot transforms into the Wolfman and injures McDougal.
 Under the spell of Dracula, Sandra is about to carry out the brain transplant when Talbot and Chick storm in.
 Just as Talbot is about to untie Wilbur, he once again transforms into the Wolf Man.
 Dracula flees, with the Wolf Man giving chase just as the Monster breaks his restraints and throws Sandra out the window.
 Dracula transforms into a bat, but the Wolf Man grabs him and both fall over a balcony into the rocky seas below.
 The boys head to a rowboat with the Monster in pursuit.
 Wilbur unties the boat, while Joan sets the pier on fire.
 The Monster turns around and marches into the flames, succumbing as the pier collapses into the water.

 Van Helsing (2004)

 In the 2004 film Van Helsing starring Hugh Jackman, Lawrence Talbot is reimagined as a new character named Velkan Valerious (portrayed by Will Kemp).
 Velkan gets bitten by a werewolf and is then dubbed the Wolfman.
-Unlike the previous films, a werewolf will rip out of its human skin rather than transform like previous films.
+Unlike the previous films, a werewolf will rip out of its human skin rather than transform.